 - You will usually have your preoperative visit and sometimes have lab work done about two weeks before surgery.
 Note that there may be additional costs for laboratory work, particularly if anything discovered in the medical history warrants additional testing.
 Surgery cannot be performed without the required laboratory results.

-- If you have recently been or were previously a smoker, then it is very important that you don’t smoke even a little bit during the three weeks before surgery.
+- If you have recently been or were previously a smoker, then it is very important that you don’t smoke marijuana or use nicotine AT ALL during the three weeks before surgery.

 One Week Prior to Surgery

 - You will receive your prescriptions about 1 week before surgery.
 Make sure to have post-operative prescriptions filled.

 - Maintain a balanced diet and drink water regularly.

 - No alcohol intake (including wine) for one week prior to surgery.

 - No dental work within a week prior to surgery, including teeth cleaning.